Jabeur in surprise French Open first-round exit

 Linette will face either Britain's Harriet Dart or Martina Trevisan of Italy next.

-Jabeur, 27, had won 17 clay-court matches the in weeks before the French Open and is a player known for reacting well under pressure, but she cut a frustrated figure as the match progressed.
+Jabeur, 27, had won 17 clay-court matches in the weeks before the French Open and became the first African to win a WTA 1,000 event at the Madrid Open earlier this month.

+She is a player known for reacting well under pressure, but cut a frustrated figure as the match progressed.

 - Iga Swiatek column: 'My world has changed'